PierreLorenzi/HyperCardPreview/JSONModel.md

 Only the structure of the file is given here.
 If you want further documentation, see the [stack format description](StackFormat.md).

-In strings, the characters `\p` are not converted to `\n`.
+Strings are converted to UTF-8, but the characters `\p` are not converted to `\n`.
 If you make that conversion, beware that script can theoretically contain `\n` characters, which don't act as line separators, though it is highly unlikely.

 The root object of the file is a Stack object.